 Food, water and ice must be obtained from an approved source.
 Well water must be tested before use.
-Food may not be prepared in a home kitchen and brought to the event.
+Temporary food service facility license holders may not prepare food in a home kitchen and bring it to the event for service to the public.
 Food not prepared at the event must be prepared in a licensed food service facility and transported to the event at proper holding temperatures.

 Food Temperature Requirements

 Maintaining proper temperature for potentially hazardous foods is critical.
 Foods such as meat, poultry, seafood, shell eggs (raw or cooked), milk products, cooked rice and beans, gravy and combination salads such as potato, macaroni, chicken, tuna and other meat salads are potentially hazardous.